DaneWeber/presentations/UnicornProjectFiveIdeals/UnicornProjectFiveIdeals.md

 When a measure becomes a target, it ceases to be a good measure.

 ~ [Marilyn Strathern](https://archive.org/details/ImprovingRatingsAuditInTheBritishUniversitySystem)

+Note:
+- Related to this, metrics are often insufficient and can even be counter-productive.

 <a href="https://sketchplanations.com/goodharts-law"><img height="528" alt="[Sketchplanation of Goodhart's Law at https://sketchplanations.com/goodharts-law" src="https://images.prismic.io/sketchplanations/6336f4c3-4c89-41f6-998f-ac595fb33a66_167369765942.jpg?auto=format&ixlib=react-9.0.2&w=1246" /></a>